kuznetsov-m/learn_gtest/README.md

 5. check compiled program `./my_program`

 # Notes
+Since gtest is intended for testing libraries (we cannot test code from an executable project).
+Then all the methods for the application were moved to the example_lib library.

 gtest_force_shared_crt - googletest variable (check it in CMakeCache)

 run one of tests (not working for me on mac):